zellwk/zellwk.com/src/posts/2017-11-03-semicolons.md

 tags:
  - javascript
  - video
-shareText: It doesn't matter whether you use semi-colons or not in your JavaScript.
-You can write good code either way.
+shareText: "It doesn't matter whether you use semi-colons or not in your JavaScript.
+You can write good code either way."
 ---

 I promised I'd start making videos last week, didn't I?
 Well, here's the first video!
 Today, I'd like to talk about semicolons.